SAP/luigi/docs/luigi-core-api.md

 ##### Parameters

 -   `settings` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** the settings of the confirmation modal.
-If you do not provide any value for any of the fields, a default value is used
+If you don't provide any value for any of the fields, a default value is used
     -   `settings.header` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the content of the modal header (optional, default `"Confirmation"`)
     -   `settings.body` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the content of the modal body (optional, default `"Are you sure you want to do this?"`)
     -   `settings.buttonConfirm` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** the label for the modal confirm button (optional, default `"Yes"`)